nushell/nushell.github.io/book/line_editor.md

   let $config = {
     ...

-    quick_completions: true    # set this to false to prevent auto-selecting completions when only one remains
-    partial_completions: true  # set this to false to prevent partial filling of the prompt
+    menus = [
+      ...
+      {
+        name: completion_menu
+        only_buffer_difference: false # Search is done on the text written after activating the menu
+        marker: "| "                  # Indicator that appears with the menu is active

-    menu_config: {
+        type: {
+            layout: columnar          # Type of menu
-      columns: 4         # Number of columns in the menu
+            columns: 4                # Number of columns where the options are displayed
             col_width: 20             # Optional value.
 If missing all the screen width is used to calculate column width
-      col_padding: 2     # Number of characters between string and next column
+            col_padding: 2            # Padding between columns
+        }
+        style: {
-      text_style: green  # Text color style for non selected text
+            text: green                   # Text style
-      selected_text_style: green_reverse  # Color style for selected text
+            selected_text: green_reverse  # Text style for selected option
-      marker: "| "       # Indicator that appears when the menu is active }
+            description_text: yellow      # Text style for description }
+      }
       ...
-  }
+    ]
+    ...
 ```

 By modifying these parameters you can customize the layout of your menu to your